-(Also called integral nonlinearity or INL) Linearity error is defined as the maximum deviation of the actual analog output from the ideal output, determined by a straight line drawn from 0 to full scale.
+(Also called integral nonlinearity or INL.)
+It is defined as the maximum deviation of the actual analog output from the ideal output, determined by a straight line drawn from zero scale to full scale.

 Monotonicity

 A DAC is monotonic if the output either increases or remains constant as the digital input increases.